What is Wakelet and How Does it Work?

 (Image credit: Wakelet)

-Wakelet works with lots of education technology platforms, including Microsoft Teams and OneNote, Buncee, Flipgrid, and plenty more.
+Wakelet works with lots of education technology platforms, including Microsoft Teams and OneNote, Buncee, Flip, and plenty more.
 This makes it very easy to integrate and work across resources.

 Wakelet can be used by a collective group or individually.
-It not only works as a digital platform but also lets you export to PDF so you can print and use it as a physical classroom resource too.
-Since it works well as a way to make infographic-style outputs, it can be ideal for in-class media.
+It works as a digital platform and also lets you export to PDF so you can print and use it as a physical classroom resource too.
+Since it allows you to create infographic-style outputs, it can be ideal for in-class media.

 Wakelet is aimed at ages thirteen and above, and works for both in-person and remote learning.

-Not only is Wakelet available via a browser but is also in app form for iOS, Android, and Amazon Fire devices.
+Wakelet is available via a browser and in app form for iOS, Android, and Amazon Fire devices.

 How does Wakelet work?

 Wakelet allows you to sign-in and start using it right away for free.
 You can log into the platform via a web browser on nearly any device.
-From inside, it's possible to start building your wakes.
+Once accessed, it's possible to start building your wakes.

-But, helpfully, Wakelet also has a Chrome browser extension.
-That means you can be browsing various resources as you would normally and then simply hit the Wakelet icon in the upper right corner and that link will be saved to any wake you pick.
+Helpfully, Wakelet also has a Chrome browser extension.
+That feature allows you to be browsing various resources as you would normally and then simply hit the Wakelet icon in the upper right corner and that link will be saved to any wake you pick.

 Wakelet